baraboulka/CSS-and-JS-experiments/README.md

 Follow the links to see the result:

-- [CycleRow - grid and image gallery] (http://jevgenija.sinkevich.eu/experiments/cyclerow/)
+- CycleRow - grid and image gallery: http://jevgenija.sinkevich.eu/experiments/cyclerow/